 Smartwatches entered the market of electronic devices quite a long time ago.
 However, they started to provide real value related to health only recently.
 In addition to capabilities to manage calls and messages or send voice commands, smartwatches can equip users with insights into physical activity levels, stress, or even heart pattern anomalies.

-The last is achieved due to new advances in optical sensors, semiconductors, and AI and data science technologies.
-All of them provided the ground for photoplethysmography or PPG, a measurement method that serves to monitor volumetric variations of blood circulation.
+The last is achieved due to new advances in optical sensors, semiconductors, artificial intelligence, and data science technologies.
+All of them provided the ground for photoplethysmography, or PPG, a measurement method that serves to monitor volumetric variations of blood circulation.
 For example, it can be used for remote patient monitoring to detect heart disease.

 Discover How to Develop an RPM Solution to Monitor Urinary Conditions